Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

-\begin{paragraph}{Controlling for choice of goods.} Our survey questions presented goods related to a pirate's adventure, such as a map, rum, and a diamond.
-This gamified pirate scenario stands in for a wider variety of fair division problems.
-To control for any possible effect of our choices of goods on participants' decision-making, we repeated a survey question and replaced the goods with gems of different colors.
-The repeated instance and allocation (Q7) were identical to the original (Q4), which is \sunbal{} but of varying types.
+\begin{paragraph}{Controlling for the choice of goods.} Our scenarios presented goods related to a pirate's adventure, such as a map, rum, and a diamond.
+This gamified scenario stands in for a wider variety of fair division problems, such as inheritance division \citep{Brams96:Fair}, allocating medical resources \citep{pathak2021fair}, and course allocation \citep{budish2017course}.
+To control for any preferential bias toward these goods, we repeated a scenario and replaced the goods with identically-shaped gems of different colors.
+The repeated scenario (S7) was identical to the original (S4), which is \sunbal{} but with varying numbers of hidden goods $k$ for the \HEF{k} treatment.
+Additionally, the pictures representing the goods were randomly permuted for every scenario.

-We find that every null hypothesis that was rejected by comparing responses on all questions is also rejected when the test is performed only on the repeated question (see \Cref{tab:perceived_fairness}).
-Furthermore, the ratio of swap rates for all of the pairs of treatments remains similar as well.
+We find that every null hypothesis that was rejected by comparing responses on all scenarios is also rejected when the test is performed only on the repeated scenario (see row labeled ``Repeated scenario (S7)'' in \cref{tab:perceived_fairness}).
+Furthermore, the ratio of swap rates for each pair of treatments remains similar as well.
 Therefore, our results do not appear to be impacted by the choice of goods. \end{paragraph}